gunjansoral/Hackathon-Submission-Find-My-Restaurant-Application/README.md

 We welcome contributions from the community!
 If you'd like to contribute to this project, please follow these steps:

 Fork the repository.
-This project is for the submission to Hackathon 2 (upgrad) so i'ts not for any commercial use.
+This project is for submission to Hackathon 2 (upgrad) so it's not for any commercial use.
-You can clone this repository and make it your if you want but you are not allowed to change anything in this repo License
+You can clone this repository and make it yours if you want but you are not allowed to change anything in this repo License
 This project is licensed under the MIT License.